isomerpages/enterprisesg-wmo/_about-us/01-weights-and-measures-programme/c-requirements.md

 #### 3. Net content of pre-packaged goods

 It is an offence to supply or sell pre-packaged goods (PPGs) with net content less than the quantity stated on the package or label.
-Suppliers and/or retailers should have their own system or measures in place to ensure net content of the PPGs is as per stated on the package or label
+Suppliers and/or retailers should have their own system or measures in place to ensure net content of the PPGs is as per stated on the package or label.